LeadHaste

 What Good Looks Like in 2026

-Subject lines scoring 18 or above on our framework, paired with a tight ICP and a first email under 100 words, consistently produce reply rates of 3-5% across our outbound campaigns.
-Top campaigns - strong offer, high-intent targeting, right industry - exceed that significantly.
-You can review the full picture in our outbound benchmarks for 2026.
+Subject lines scoring 18+ on our framework, paired with a tight ICP and a first email under 100 words, consistently produce reply rates of 3-5% across our outbound campaigns.
+Top campaigns exceed that significantly.
+You can review the full benchmarks in our outbound sales benchmarks for 2026.

 Subject Line Benchmark Summary